gustabot42/django_pgarray/README.rst

 django_pgarray
 ##############

-Django array field support for postgres, using unicode csv to save it in others database and to show it in text widget
+Django array field support for postgres.

+Use unicode csv for text widget (nice play in django admin) and to save array in others database like a text field

 usage